 Leadership Resource Library

-The Office of Student Involvement Leadership Resource Library is a collection of materials for students, faculty and staff members to utilize as they work to develop their own leadership skills, particularly within the context of student organizations and leadership development.
-Use the form at the bottom of the OSI Resources page to request one of the resources or to renew a checked-out book, or contact us at firstname.lastname@example.org.
+The office of student involvement Leadership Resource Library is a collection of materials for students, faculty and staff members to use as they work to develop their own leadership skills, particularly within the context of student organizations and leadership development.
+Use the form at the bottom of the resources page to request one of the resources or to renew a checked-out book, or contact us at firstname.lastname@example.org.

 Advising Student Groups and Organizations